haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 <a class="prompt prompt-info">Change this residue name to NEP</a>
 <a class="prompt prompt-info">Save the file under a new name, e.g. *e2aP_1F3G.pdb*</a>

-**Note:** The same procedure can also be used to introduce mutations in an input protein structure.
+**_Note_** that the same procedure can also be used to introduce mutations in an input protein structure.

 <hr>
 ## Setting up the docking run